refirst11/en/README.md

 ## License

-The images from alum.ico and png are licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+The images from alum.ico and png a licensed under [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
 Please adhere to the terms of the CC BY-NC-ND 4.0 license and refrain from using the material illegally.

-un-copyrighted source code is licensed under the MIT license.
+source code is licensed under the MIT license.